dgatf/msrc/README.md

 - HW V4/V5.
 Added threshold filter for current sensor.
 Values for current when throttle is low may not be reliable, depending on model
 - Added consumption calculation.
 Thanks MJ666
 - Fixed Jeti Ex bug
+- HW V4/V5.
+Only one HW V4/V5 protocol.
+Voltage and current sensor parameters to be set manually

 [v0.8](https://github.com/dgatf/msrc/tree/v0.8)